vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 Finally, try creating your own model from scratch and repeat the experiments and comparisons described above.
 Explore the relationship between how complex a model is and to what degree it can satisfy robustness, and the effect robustness training can have on this.

 Hint: a simple model is worse at spotting the difference between two different images.
 Does this make it more or less likely to be robust?

+## Exercise #5 (⭑⭑): Normalisation inside the network
+Part I kept the pixels in $[0, 1]$ and warned against normalising them.
+Rebuild the training-verification pipeline *with* normalisation, but placed inside the network as its first layer, so that the inputs the specification and the verifier see are still raw pixels.
+Train, export, and verify.
+What does Marabou say about the exported network, and why?
+Fix it by folding the normalisation into the first linear layer before exporting, check that the folded network computes the same function as the trained one, and verify again.
+The chapter code's `pt_classifier.py` contains one solution.